Owain Evans

 - Yarin Gal (Oxford)

-- Mihaela Curmei (UC Berkeley)
+- Mihaela Curmei (Meta)

-- Andrew Ilyas (MIT)
+- Andrew Ilyas (CMU)

-- Jacob Hilton (OpenAI)
+- Jacob Hilton (ARC)

 Adapted from Matei Zaharia and Andreas Viklund.